 Located in the Hauraki Gulf, to the west of Auckland, Waiheke Island is a popular island for both New Zealand locals and tourists.
 It is the second biggest island in the Hauraki Gulf and in Maori, Waiheke Island, previously known as Te Motu-arai-roa, was “the long sheltering island”.

-While you can drive around this island, there are public buses and taxis, or I really loved renting a bike here.
+While you can drive around this island, there are public buses and taxis or I really love renting a bike here.
 I was able to pedal from winery to winery on a beautiful day while working off some calories along the way!

 If you’re craving sunshine and beach days, the best time to visit New Zealand is during the summer months, when the weather is warm and perfect for swimming and sunbathing.
 However, visiting Waiheke Island is one of the best winter activities in New Zealand because you can enjoy the quieter atmosphere and stunning views.